-- Call the counseling reception desk at 651.779.3285 to schedule a suspension appeal.
-You will be asked to meet with a counselor who will review your academic record, including placement
+- Call the advising and counseling reception desk at 651.779.3285 to schedule a suspension appeal.
+You will be asked to meet with an advisor or counselor who will review your academic record, including placement

 scores/levels for math, reading and writing; provide guidance for course selection; identify strategies

 for success; and review the terms of your appeal with you.